-Most materials, including unofficial transcripts, your statement of purposeand writing samples (if required), are required to be uploaded at the time you submit your application, so preparing them in advance will expedite your process.
+Most materials, including unofficial transcripts, your Statement of Purpose, and writing samples (if required), are required to be uploaded at the time you submit your application.
+Preparing them in advance will expedite your process.

-If you have questions as you proceed through the application, please do not hesitate to contact us for assistance.
-Our staff is available Monday-Friday, 8 am to 5 pm (Pacific Time) at (360) 650-3170 or firstname.lastname@example.org
+If you have questions about the application, please do not hesitate to contact us for assistance.
+Our staff is available Monday-Friday, 8 am to 5 pm (Pacific Time), at (360) 650-3170 or firstname.lastname@example.org

 As an international applicant, you will need additional processing time for your international transcript evaluation and visa application.
 In some countries, 6 to 8 months is required.
 Contact the local U.S. consulate for processing requirements.
 Learn about U.S. travel at the Department of State.

 Not all programs accept applications for all quarters.
 Consult the Application Requirements page for program-specific application deadlines.

 International students are not eligible for financial aid and must provide verification of funding for one year of expenses.
 The Graduate Teaching Assistantship is generally not awarded during the first year of study to ensure that students (whose primary language is not English) demonstrate English language competency.

 Complete the Statement of Financial Responsibility online, then print, scan, and upload the form to your online application.
 Scan and email original verification of funding and sponsor letter (if applicable) to email@example.com.
 You can also mail the documents to the following address: